 Troubleshooting Tips for Connection Issues:

-If your USB drive is not recognized, try the following troubleshooting tips:
+If Mac annot recognize your drive, try the following troubleshooting tips:

 - Check the Port: Ensure that the USB port is functioning properly.
 Try connecting the drive to a different port on your Mac.

-- Restart Your Mac: Occasionally, just restarting the system can resolve connectivity issues.
+- Restart Your Mac: Sometimes, restarting the system can solve the connection issues.

-- Update macOS: Make sure your macOS is up to date because compatibility issues might be resolved by upgrades.
+- Update macOS: Make sure your macOS operating system is up to date.
+Upgrading the system can solve the compatible issues in some cases.

-Once the USB drive is connected, you'll need to access it to manage your files.
+After connecting the drive properly, you'll need to access it to manage your files.

 - Open Finder: To launch a Finder window, click the Finder icon on your Dock.

-- Click to Open: Click on the drive name to access its contents.
+- Click to Open: Clicking the flash drive or USB hard drive name to access its contents.
 The files and folders stored on the drive will appear in the Finder window.

-Now that you've accessed the USB drive, let's explore how to use it effectively.
+Now that you've accessed the drive, let's explore how to use it effectively.

-Transferring Files to and from the USB Drive:
+► Transferring Files to and from the Drive:

 1. Drag-and-Drop Method